 x2 − 2x + 4 = 0

 As soon as I get a negative inside the square root, I know that I can't get a graphable solution.
 So, as expected, there are no x-intercepts.
-Now I'll find some additional plot points, to fill in my graph:
+Now I'll find some additional plot points to fill in my graph.
+I'll pick x-values that are centered on the vertex' x-value of 1:

-Note that I picked x-values that were centered around the x-coordinate of the vertex.
-Now I'll plot the parabola: Copyright © Elizabeth Stapel 2002-2011 All Rights Reserved
+Note that picking x-values that were centered around the x-coordinate of the vertex gave me a nice spread of graphing points.
+Now I can plot the parabola:

 This last exercise illustrates one way you can cut down a bit on your work.
 If you solve for the vertex first, then you can easily tell if you need to continue on and look for the x-intercepts, or if you can go straight on to plotting some points and drawing the graph.
 If the vertex is below the x-axis (that is, if the y-value is negative) and the quadratic is negative (so the parabola opens downward), then there will be no x-intercepts.
 Similarly, if the vertex is above the x-axis (that is, if the y-value is positive) and the quadratic is positive (so the parabola opens upward), then there will be no x-intercepts.